 To complete you make three columns… “Plus”, “Minus” and “Interesting.”

-Under the plus column you list all of the positive aspects of the idea, subject or decision.
+Under the plus column you list all of the positive aspects of the idea, subject, topic or decision.

-Under the minus column the negative aspects and under the interesting column anything else that you think is worth noting but does not fit easily into the other two columns.
+Under the minus column the negative aspects and under the interesting column anything else that you think is worth noting but does not fit easily into the other two columns - items that are neither good or bad but more neutral observations or points of interest / comments.

-After using this technique you should be in a better position to make a decision about the matter in question.
+After you have used this technique you should be in a better position to make a decision about the matter in question.

 I am considering relocating my family from Canada back home to the UK.